 DEVELOP, DOCUMENT, AND IMPLEMENT A PROCESS TO TRACK ACTIONS TAKEN TO IMPLEMENT STRATEGIES IN THE SHIP

 Ongoing tracking of progress made

 As DPHI began facilitating SHIP during its first action cycle, many of the current efforts are dedicated to supporting the actions being taken on the SHIP priorities.
-In 2016, DPHI has:
+They are documented in this report.